yroosel/Netacad/README.md

 # Netacad
-Experiments regarding Netacad DEVASC courses
+Examples scripts and practical work for the Netacad DEVASC courses